List of Warhammer 40,000 novels

-Since 1997, the bulk of background literature has been published by the affiliated imprint Black Library.
-The increasing number of fiction works by an expanding list of authors is published in several formats and media, including audio, digital and print.
-Most of the works, which include full-length novels, novellas, short stories, graphic novels, and audio dramas, are parts of named book series.
+Since 1997, most of the background literature has been published by the affiliated imprint Black Library.
+An expanding roster of authors contributes to a growing collection of fiction across various formats and media, including audio, digital and print.
+These works, which range from full-length novels and novellas, to short stories, graphic novels, and audio dramas, are parts of named book series.